awsdocs/amazon-ec2-user-guide/doc_source/ec2-lamp-amazon-linux-2.md

    ```
    [ec2-user ~]$ sudo yum list installed httpd mariadb-server php-mysqlnd
    ```
 If any of the required packages are not listed in your output, install them with the sudo yum install *package* command\.
-Also verify that the `php7.2` and `lamp-mariadb10.2-php7.2` extras are enabled in the out put of the amazon\-linux\-extras command\.
+Also verify that the `php7.2` and `lamp-mariadb10.2-php7.2` extras are enabled in the output of the amazon\-linux\-extras command\.

 1. Delete the `phpinfo.php` file\.
 Although this can be useful information, it should not be broadcast to the internet for security reasons\.